draeger-lab/SBTabEditor/README.md

 by developing an extensible editor which can read, write and save SBtab and SBML data and display them in table form.

+## How to start
+In order to run JavaFX application, a valid JRE 8+ needed.

+**Packaging into an executable Jar file**

+To create executable jar, call `mvn jfx:jar`.
+Target jar-file will be placed at: target/jfx/app.

+To run: `java -jar sbmltab-x.x.x-jfx.jar`

+**Assembling into platform-specific bundle**

+To create os-specific launcher/installer, call `mvn jfx:native`.
+Target folder: target/jfx/native

+Running process is platform specific.
+Example `./sbmltab-x.x.x` (running on Unix-like system)

 ## Authors
 Franziska Daumueller,
 Granit Guri,